rwxrob/boost/README.md

    1. Affect Current Interactive Shell
    1. Functions Do *Not* Propagate to Subprocs Unless Exported
    1. Exported Functions Affect Bash Subshells (Not Subprocs)
+1. Use Initial Backslash (\) to Disable Aliases/Functions
 1. Use `shopt expand_aliases` to Ensure Active
 1. Know When to Use a Alias vs Function
 1. Know About "ShellShock" and How It Happened